eadred/V2_API/README.md

 <h3><a name="aws-security-groups-delete-service">Delete Service</a></h3>

-Deletion an existing service.
+Delete an existing service from a security group's policy.

 URL: https://api.dome9.com/cloudsecuritygroup/{groupid}/services/{policyType}/{serviceid} <br \>
 METHOD: DELETE <br \>
 * serviceid: composed of the port and protocol type with the following structure "{port}-{protocol type}",for example in ssh case it will be "6-22".
 * groupid: The groupid in the URL can be either the internal id or the external id.
-policyType: if set as "Inbound" it will delete in the inbound and if set as "Outbound" it will delete in the oubound.
+policyType: if set as "Inbound" it will delete the service in the security group's inbound policy and if set as "Outbound" it will delete the service in the security group's outbound policy.

 ####Response

-When successful the response is null.
+If successful the response is null.

 <h3><a name="aws-security-groups-delete-security-groups">Delete Security Groups</a></h3>